workos/workos-elixir/README.md

 # WorkOS Elixir Library

-> **Note:** this an experimental SDK and breaking changes may occur.
-We don't recommend using this in production since we can't guarantee its stability.

 The WorkOS library for Elixir provides convenient access to the WorkOS API from applications written in Elixir.

 ## Documentation